A Word Misheard is a Thing Remade

 June 2024–December 2024

-For the residency at Canal Projects, MPR invites collaborators with research based practices to produce serial radio programming about assimilation gone wrong, perfect mistranslations, and convenient misinterpretation.
+Montez Press Radio, during their residency at Canal Projects, invited collaborators with research-based practices to produce serial radio programming about assimilation gone wrong, perfect mistranslations, and convenient misinterpretation.
 A reminder that a thing misheard is a thing remade.

-MPR is taking the opportunity of this residency to cultivate in-person interactions around their programs, a change of pace from the virtual nature of their regular radio shows.
-In the library, visitors encounter a listening lounge with iPods loaded with past MPR programs that relate to the theme of mistranslations and misinterpretations.
+MPR took the opportunity of this residency to cultivate in-person interactions around their programs, a change of pace from the virtual nature of their regular radio shows.
+In the library, visitors encountered a listening lounge with iPods loaded with past MPR programs that relate to the theme of mistranslations and misinterpretations.

 Sub-residencies: